 Inherently, we know this to be untrue.
 If it was fact, then every active person in the world would have arthritis in all of their joints simply because they're using them all of the time.

-The "wear and tear" of OA is a real thing, but the lack of proprioception, restricted range of motion, and joint instability.
+The "wear and tear" of OA is a real thing, but the risk factors involve the use of the joint with the presence of other conditions such as muscle weakness, lack of motor control, restricted range of motion, and joint instability.

 If you notice, all of those risk factors are actually correctable using exercise.
 This being said, too much physical activity isn't a risk factor for OA; rather, it's a lack thereof.